ra101/Maze-Solver-Cpp/README.md

 - stl

 ## Input
-I have copied maze images form ref acc. to ref, these were generated either by hand, or using the software [Daedalus](http://www.astrolog.org/labyrnth/daedalus.htm).
+I have copied maze images from ref, acc. to ref. these were generated either by hand, or using the software [Daedalus](http://www.astrolog.org/labyrnth/daedalus.htm).
 Once exported I edited the mazes to ensure that the following rules are adhered to:

 ## Rules
 - Each maze is black and white.
 White represents paths, black represents walls.